 Procedure – Mix one table spoon of olive oil and about one to four drops of lavender oil.
 Gently massage this mixture on to the acne affected area till the mixture is completely absorbed into the skin.
 Repeat this procedure once daily.
 The leftover mixture can be stored in a proper place.

 Cystic acne can be effectively treated with a combination of salt, olive oil and lemon juice.

-Procedure – Take half tea spoon of extra virgin olive oil and mix it with one-fourth tea spoon of fleshly squeezed lemon juice and a bit of salt.
+Procedure – Take half teaspoon of extra virgin olive oil and mix it with one-fourth teaspoon of freshly squeezed lemon juice and a bit of salt.
 Massage the acne affected area with this mixture and leave it for a couple of minutes and then wash off with water.
 Repeat procedure every day.